On the use of cross-fitting in causal machine learning with correlated units

 Arguments in this vein often begin with the assumption that the purpose of cross-fitting is to ensure that the study units used to train a prediction algorithm are independent of those used to generate predictions.
 Consequently, such works propose special cross-fitting schemes designed to keep correlated units within the same training fold.
 Such arguments are justified when estimating out-of-sample error; for instance, \cite{Rabinowicz2020} show that when data units are not independent, a cross-validated estimate of mean squared error (MSE) will be biased, and therefore requires correction.
 However, as we demonstrate, such arguments do not extend to the standard setting of causal machine learning, where cross-fitting is primarily used to eliminate empirical process bias terms, not estimate MSE.

 Why does this discrepancy exist?
-Unlike using cross-validation to estimate an out-of-sample MSE, which can be decomposed into both bias \textit{and} variance terms \citep{hastie2009elements}, cross-fitting involves the consistent estimation of \textit{just} a bias---the empirical process bias.
-Even over correlated units, the sample mean is an unbiased estimator; so, even if folds may be correlated, as long as the amount of dependence between units is weak enough for a law of large numbers to hold, the empirical process bias will still be asymptotically negligible.
+Unlike using cross-validation to estimate an out-of-sample MSE, which can be decomposed into both bias \textit{and} variance terms \citep{hastie2009elements}, cross-fitting involves the consistent estimation of \textit{only} a bias: the empirical process bias.
+Even for correlated units, the sample mean is an unbiased estimator; so, as long as the amount of dependence between units is weak enough for the estimator's variance to shrink to zero asymptotically, the empirical process bias will still be asymptotically negligible.